AbdurahmanHaydar/Spotify-Django/README.md

-# Spotify-Django
+# Spotify-Django-Playlist
-Enter sentence , output a playlist of titles making up the sentence.
+Enter a sentence, output a playlist of titles making up the sentence.

-This is A Spotify Playlist Generator App built using Django.
+This is A Spotify Playlist Generator App Built Using Django.

-To run, clone, or download.
+To run; clone or download.
+required installations:

+python3
+django 2
+redis

 ## In Terminal
 ```